Explore a Unique Cuisine

 Jiaozi (jiǎo zǐ 饺子)

-Jiaozi, Chinese dumplings, consist of a range of ingredients wrapped in a thin dough covering.
-It’s a real art form and is almost too beautiful to eat.
+Jiaozi (one style of dumpling) consists of a range of ingredients wrapped in a thin dough covering.
+It’s a real art form and almost too beautiful to eat.

 Try not to miss Xi’an’s featured jiaozi Banquet (xī ān jiǎo zǐ yàn 西安饺子宴) if you visit.
-The jiaozi served in a jiaozi banquet are always made of the finest ingredients and come in unbelievable shapes.
+The jiaozi served in a jiaozi banquet are always made of the finest ingredients and come in unbelievable shapes like butterflies, penguins, leaves, goldfish, flowers, clouds and so on.
+Very much a treat for the eyes as well as the mouth.

 Photo credit and more information about the Jiaozi banquet can be found at: China Culture Tour